Landowners face restrictions about cutting down trees on their property. Here's a rundown of the rules for each state.

-- The tree has two or more trunks and the sum of their individual circumferences at one metre above ground is 1.5m or more.
+- The tree has two or more trunks and the sum of their individual circumferences at one metre above ground is 1.5 metres or more.

-- The tree has a canopy 12m or more wide.
+- The tree has a canopy 12 metres or wider.

 You can find more information about the Tree Management Precinct in our news story here.